-While the Convertible Note is outstanding, the Company will be subject to certain covenants that restrict, among other things, the ability of the Company to: (i) make amendments to its constating documents, (ii) increase or decrease the size of the Board, (iii) incur indebtedness in excess of \$100,000, (iv) create, issue, transfer, or distribute securities to any person or entity that would result in The Hawthorne Collective owning less than twenty percent (20.0%) of the Common Shares (on an as exchanged basis), (v) change its domicile or place of incorporation, (vi) change its stock exchange listing to an exchange other than the CSE or voluntarily delist its securities entirely, or (vii) make any fundamental changes, such as merging into or amalgamating or consolidating with any other person or permitting any such transaction, in each case without the consent of The Hawthorne Collective (not to be unreasonably withheld, conditioned, or delayed) and subject to certain exceptions contained in the documentation governing the Hawthorne Investment.
+While the Convertible Note is outstanding, the Company will be subject to certain covenants that restrict, among other things, the ability of the Company to: (i) make amendments to its constating documents; (ii) increase or decrease the size of the Board; (iii) incur indebtedness in excess of \$100,000; (iv) create, issue, transfer, or distribute securities to any person or entity that would result in The Hawthorne Collective owning less than 20.0% of the Common Shares (on an as exchanged basis); (v) change its domicile or place of incorporation; (vi) change its stock exchange listing to an exchange other than the CSE or voluntarily delist its securities entirely; or (vii) make any fundamental changes, such as merging into or amalgamating or consolidating with any other person or entering into a proposed change of control transaction, in each case, without the consent of The Hawthorne Collective (not to be unreasonably withheld, conditioned, or delayed) and subject to certain exceptions contained in the documentation governing the Hawthorne Investment.

 A failure to comply with the obligations related to the Hawthorne Investment could result in an event of default which, if not cured or waived, may result in the acceleration of the relevant indebtedness.
 If such indebtedness were to be accelerated, there can be no assurance that the Company's assets would be sufficient to repay such indebtedness in full.
 There can also be no assurance that the Company will generate cash flows in amounts sufficient to pay such indebtedness or to fund any other liquidity needs.
+The Company's current cash on hand is sufficient to repay the indebtedness from the Hawthorne Investment in full.